Jose Altuve Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.98).

-- Yankees pitchers combine to rank 20th in baseball in home runs given up (168 total, 1.2 per game).
+- The Yankees rank 20th in baseball in home runs surrendered (170 total, 1.3 per game).

-- Severino (4-8) gets the starting nod for the Yankees in his 17th start of the season.
-He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.
+- The Yankees are sending King (3-5) to the mound for his fourth start of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts through 73 2/3 innings pitched.

-- The righty last appeared on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.
+- The righty's most recent appearance was on Tuesday against the Detroit Tigers, when he tossed four scoreless innings while giving up three hits.

-- The 29-year-old has put up a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to his opponents.
+- In 43 games this season, the 28-year-old has a 2.96 ERA and 10.7 strikeouts per nine innings, while allowing a batting average of .217 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.